mahendramisal/Terraform-Errors-Resolutions/README.md

 Terraform is a powerful tool for infrastructure as code, but like any tool, it comes with its own set of challenges.
 Below is a list of common errors DevOps engineers encounter while using Terraform, along with potential causes and solutions.

+# 1. "Error: Invalid function argument"
+What it is:
+Terraform reports an error about an invalid function argument when you're using a function incorrectly.

+Possible causes:

+Incorrect argument types or wrong number of arguments passed to the function.
+Using functions on incompatible types (e.g., applying a string function on an integer).

+How to fix it:

+Review the function documentation and ensure the correct syntax and argument types.
+Make sure the arguments passed to the function are of the correct type.

 # 2. "Error: Unsupported Terraform Core Version"